mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     * `ChannelInactive` - not connected to the remote peer.
     * `ChannelUnregistered` - not registered to an EventLoop
 * `Channel` is a basic construct of Java NIO
     * an open connection to an entity (hardware device, file, network socket)  that is capable of performing I/O operations (reading or writing)

 ### ChannelHandler
 * supports almost any kind of action, example: converting data, handling exceptions etc.
     * help to separate business logic from networking code
+    * generic container for any code that processes events
 * is a kind of callback to be executed in response to a specific event
     * implemented to hook into the event lifecycle and provide custom logic
 * when added to a `ChannelPipeline` - gets `ChannelHandlerContext` (binding between handler and the pipeline)
+    * `ChannelHandlerContext` enables a `ChannelHandler` to interact with other handlers
 * lifecycle
     * each method accepts a `ChannelHandlerContext` argument
     * `handlerAdded` - called when added to a `ChannelPipeline`